 Catch Fold

-A narrow edge fold used to “catch” or hook the edge of another panel or flap and hold it in place.
+A narrow edge fold used to “catch” or hook the edge of another panel or closure flap and hold it in place.

 Closed gatefold